No. 5 Illinois dominates Minnesota 94-63 for 7th win in row

 - Oops!Something went wrong.Please try again later.

-MINNEAPOLIS (AP) From pregame warmup drills though the pickup-game vibe of the second half, the Illinois players kept filling Minnesota’s mostly empty arena with chants and cheers.
+MINNEAPOLIS — From pregame warmup drills though the pickup-game vibe of the second half, the Illinois players kept filling Minnesota’s mostly empty arena with chants and cheers.

 There’s a fun and relentless energy around the Fighting Illini, making an already talented team even tougher to beat.